cannsky/project3fusion/README.md

 What we will try to do is,
 - Data transfer between player, smart contract and validator
 - Connectivity adjustment between player, smart contract and validator
+- Smart calculations inside both smart contract and validator
+- More can be added here...

 **We would like to note again that, we are focused on creation of a working web3 moba game with the architecture we described.
 After this architecture is implemented, we will convert example project to a web3 game development kit.**